 First, we have the tool’s unique value proposition (UVP).

-With this headline and sub-headline, the tool makes it super clear as to what users (e.g. digital marketing professionals) can expect from Ahrefs.
+With this headline, the tool makes it super clear as to what users can expect from Ahrefs.

-Then, we have a strong social proof signal, as visitors can see the number of users that have joined Ahrefs in the last 7 days.
+Next, we have a strong social proof signal, as visitors can see the number of users that have joined Ahrefs’ trial in the last 7 days.

-Next, we have the logos of companies like Netflix, Facebook and Adobe, all of which use Ahrefs as part of their marketing strategy.
+This is followed by the logos of companies like Netflix, Facebook, and Adobe, all of which use Ahrefs as part of their marketing strategy.

 Tip #2: Be Consistent With Your Messaging

-To understand this point in more depth, let’s use the presentation software page on Visme’s website as an example.
+To explain this better, we’ll use the presentation software page on Visme’s website as an example.

-We can see that one of the main keywords this page ranks for organically is “presentation software.”
+When we analyzed this page, we found that one of the main keywords this page ranks for organically is “presentation software”.